 Looking back at the first half of this century, some of the most disruptive changes in human history have occurred.
-Digital, technological, scientific, and agricultural development has been dramatic, influenced by and assisting the race against the causes and effects of climate change.
+Digital, technological, scientific and agricultural development has been dramatic, influenced by and assisting the race against the causes and effects of climate change.

 By mid-century, the world in many respects is in better shape than at the start.
-Concentrations of atmospheric CO2 are falling, achieving the goal of delivering a sub-2°C future.
-The world's population has peaked at 9.7 billion and average incomes have risen.
-The middle class has grown by 3 billion, and the world's 2 billion poorest people have been lifted out of abject poverty.
+Concentrations of atmospheric CO_2 are falling, achieving the aims of the Paris Agreement to deliver a sub-2°C future.
+The world's population has peaked at 9.7bn and average incomes have risen.
+The middle class has grown by 3bn, and the world's 2bn poorest people have been lifted out of abject poverty.

-For both mature and developing economies, huge progress has been made in achieving the United Nations' Sustainable Development Goals, set in place in 2015, which galvanized early action.
-A pivotal realization was that, without concerted effort to tackle climate change, few goals were achievable.
+For both mature and developing economies, huge progress has been made in achieving the United Nations' Sustainable Development Goals, set in place in 2015 and which galvanised early action.
+A pivotal realisation was that, without concerted effort to tackle climate change, few goals were achievable.
 It's hard to end poverty and hunger, promote health and wellbeing, provide sufficient water, and maintain healthy marine and terrestrial ecosystems in the face of runaway climate change.

-Buildings, communications, energy, industry, sanitation, transport, waste, water designs and strategies for the delivery of new assets and the management of existing ones all fulfill three fundamental requirements: to withstand and recover swiftly from climate events, adapt to long-term environmental changes, and contribute to net negative carbon emissions.
-"Planet-positive" thinking is standard for business, investment, and politics.
+Buildings, communications, energy, industry, sanitation, transport, waste, water - designs and strategies for the delivery of new assets and the management of existing ones all fulfil three fundamental requirements: to withstand and recover swiftly from climate events, adapt to long-term environmental changes, and contribute to net negative carbon emissions.
+'Planet-positive' thinking is standard for business, investment and politics.

-The delivery and operation of industry, infrastructure, and cities is now hugely efficient, and waste eradicated.
+The delivery and operation of industry, infrastructure and cities is now hugely efficient, and waste eradicated.
 That has brought vast benefits in the form of decent employment, greater social and gender inclusion and equality, and reduced competition for and conflict over resources.

 For residents of developed economies, the proliferation of choice available in the first years of the century is no longer there.
-But the knowledge that the world has pulled back from the brink of catastrophe, and that things have in many regards got better, promotes a feeling of "job well done."
+But the knowledge that the world has pulled back from the brink of catastrophe, and that things have in many regards got better, promotes a feeling of 'job well done'.

 Of course, it's not all roses.
-Climate impacts are causing more than \$200 billion of economic losses globally every year in the form of physical damage and disruption to businesses.
-But thanks to effective partnerships between corporations, governments, and donors, fears that losses would top \$1 trillion a year haven't been realized.
-Spend-to-save logic has mobilized some \$200 billion annual investment to create resilience.
+Climate impacts are causing more than US\$200bn of economic losses globally every year in the form of physical damage and disruption to businesses.
+But thanks to effective partnerships between corporations, governments and donors, fears that losses would top US\$1trn a year haven't been realised.
+Spend-tosave logic has mobilised some US\$200bn annual investment to create resilience.

 There have been some winners on the way.
-Organizations and places that acted quickly to develop resilience have gained twin benefits: first, they've survived and prospered while others suffered, attracting investment and creating a virtuous resilience cycle.
-Second, those that decarbonized swiftly have gained efficiencies while avoiding the legal action, reputational damage, loss of shareholder confidence, and asset stranding that has dragged down some well-known corporations of the early 21st century.
+Organisations and places that acted quickly to develop resilience have gained twin benefits: simply, they've survived and prospered while others suffered, attracting investment and creating a virtuous resilience cycle.
+Meanwhile, those that decarbonised swiftly have gained efficiencies while avoiding the legal action, reputational damage, loss of shareholder confidence and asset stranding that has dragged down some well-known corporations of the early 21st century.

-2015-2050 has seen unprecedented innovation and cooperation.
+2015-2050 has seen unprecedented innovation and co-operation.
 Faced with an existential threat, R&D and learning have advanced at an incredible pace.